 Just because a product is labeled “For Baby” doesn’t mean it’s right for their skin.
 For example: Castile soap has a very high pH of almost 9, even if the label says ‘Baby’ on it.
-This can be drying to baby’s skin and can strip the natural oils from the skin’s surface.
-Without the oils, baby’s skin is at greater risk of bacterial infections and dehydration.
+This can dry a baby’s skin and strip the natural oils from the skin’s surface.
+Without the oils, a baby’s skin is at greater risk of bacterial infections and dehydration.

 Make sure you are only using products, like our Bubbly Wash, without potentially irritating pH levels or and potentially harmful chemicals.